An anode-free zinc battery that could someday store renewable energy

-Category: Environment Hits: 2Renewable energy sources, such as wind and solar power, could help decrease the world's reliance on fossil fuels.
+Category: Environment Hits: 3Renewable energy sources, such as wind and solar power, could help decrease the world's reliance on fossil fuels.
 But first, power companies need a safe, cost-effective way to store the energy for later use.
 Massive lithium-ion batteries can do the job, but they suffer from safety issues and limited lithium availability.
 Now, researchers have made a prototype of an anode-free, zinc-based battery that uses low-cost, naturally abundant materials.

 Read more https://www.sciencedaily.com/releases/2021/01/210120085052.htm